If the battery of your Philips Hair Groomer/Clipper is running out quicker than you expected, follow our troubleshooting advice to solve this issue.

 Your groomer requires regular cleaning to function properly.
 Hair or debris can get stuck in the device and affect its performance.

 Before cleaning your groomer determine if it is washable or is only suitable for dry cleaning.

-Non-washable groomers These devices have a crossed-out tap symbol printed on them.
+These devices have a crossed-out tap symbol printed on them.
 These appliances cannot be washed with water.
-When you remove the attachments, clean the area underneath it with the small brush provided with it or use a cotton bud.
+When you remove the attachments, clean the area underneath it with the small brush provided with it or use a cotton swab.